Jbrous96/LockdownBrowser-HeadDetection/README.md

 --About--
 This is a lockdown browser for students to use when testing off-site/remote.
-Screen monitoring & video monitoring are a standard these days - this program monitors the angle of the participants head is at and will notate a violation if the users head exceeds a certain angle.
-I trained the model with a degree tolerance around 65-70 degrees left/right with 0 deg being the focal point/web-cam area.
+What sets this system apart is its ability to track the participant's head position, flagging any violations if the head angle exceeds a predefined threshold.
+The machine learning model has been trained with a tolerance of approximately 65-70 degrees to the left or right, with 0 degrees serving as the focal point aligned with the webcam.
+This ensures a balanced approach to monitoring while allowing for natural movement within an acceptable range.

 --This is mainly a fun mini-project for me to delve into ML; however, this is a few months old at this point in time that I'm committing it to github--